tiadobatima/gpw/README.md

 Also, the stacks/input files for each cloud provider try to use the syntax and constructs native to the provider, instead of, for example, trying to make GCP Deployment Manager configurations look similar to AWS Cloudformation stacks.
-To illustrate, in AWS, the variable and Sections used in a CFN stack are all *CamelCase*, while GCP uses *Python-style* (lowercase with underscores) in its Deployment Manager configuration.
+To illustrate, in AWS, the variable and section names used in a CFN stack are all *CamelCase*, while GCP uses *Python-style* (lowercase with underscores) in its Deployment Manager configuration.
 This tool tries hard to keep that spirit, so not to throw off users already familiar with a particular cloud provider's DSL.

 ### Why a higher level template engine?
 And why Mako as default?